 When you go through internet pages and key in water therapy, you probably will encounter so many topics which all will fall under the category of “water therapy”.
 This, however, can lead to much confusion because water therapy is such a general term.
-There, in fact, are so many terms that can be considered as forms of water therapy.
+There, are so many terms that can be considered forms of water therapy.
 Unfortunately, these terminologies are mistakenly used for one another.
 To lessen the confusion, it would be best to discuss the differences between these types of water therapy in more detail.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.

 SO WHAT’S THE DIFFERENCE?

 Go through the internet or make a conversation with your friends about relaxation and unsurprisingly, the word “spa” will somehow surface.
 Tired?
 Go to a spa?
 Stressed out?
 Need a spa day.
 Along with the word, the spa will also come with several images.
 More often than not, images will contain pools of water.
 Some pools will probably be heated, some bubbly, and some with wonderful scents.
 But what exactly is a spa?
 Is it a room?
 A place?
 A pool?

 A spa can be defined as any tub filled with water that is heated and with jetstreams.
 A more strict definition of a spa would be as Merriam-Webster describes, “a celebrated place in Belgium”.
 It is further described as “any place, especially a resort, having a mineral spring”.
 Keeping these definitions in mind then, do these mean that all places that call themselves spas are into false advertising?